 Remember that backyard composting like this will not break down meat products.
 That means no bones, fat, broth or meat of any kind - beef, chicken, lamb, fish or anything else.
 Adding this to your pile will make it smell, introduce the wrong kind of bugs and attract animals that you weren’t intending to share your rotten food with - which will make a big mess in your yard!
 You’ll also want to stay away from eggs, dairy products, processed grains like bread or crackers, weeds you wouldn’t want spreading to your garden or any food with a high sugar or oil content.

 Expect that your first compost project will need some tweaks as you get started.
 Many families find that they need to add more browns when the compost heap becomes too wet or stinky.
 If you are not using a rotating tumbler, it is beneficial to mix or aerate your compost weekly or more.
 A pitch fork or long, aerating tool will do the job.
 This is not necessary but will decrease the time it takes for your greens and browns to turn into the black, earthy fertilizer that is compost.
 Otherwise, just let the the pile rot and do its thing.
 By the next growing season, you should have a bin full of compost to add to your veggie garden, your flower pots and even your indoor plants.

 We are in the business of making your backyard a healthy place for your kids and animals.
 We go to great lengths to make sure that our products and processes are gentle on the Earth and build strong soil.
 By composting your family’s organic waste, you are taking your commitment to the Earth to the next step.
-We will be glad to avoid your compost bin in our lawn treatments.
+If you're still looking for more information about how to start a compost pile, checkout this helpful article on composting.
 Let us know how your new compost is growing by tagging us on Facebook or Twitter!
 Happy rotting!